tokokha/georgian-ai-sentiment-analysis/README.md

-# Sentiment Analysis of AI in Georgian Media
+# Public Perception Analysis of AI in Georgian Media

 A comprehensive analysis of how artificial intelligence is discussed and perceived in Georgian media using BERTopic and transformer-based sentiment classification.